BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?

+Be Descriptive: Headings should clearly reflect the section's content.
+Keep it Concise: Use short, punchy headings.
+Maintain Consistency: Use a consistent style and hierarchy throughout the document.
+Use Parallel Structure: Keep the grammatical structure of headings similar for better readability.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?